GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAging.md

 **Step 2:** Next, you need to freeze the panes to hide the configuration area from the users.
 This can be done manually with the Excel menu item for freezing panes.
-But this is a good time to illustrate INTERJECT's jFreezePanes() feature.
+But this is a good time to illustrate Interject's jFreezePanes() feature.
 First, setup the [ jFreezePanes ](/wIndex/jFreezePanes.html) function by entering **=jFreezePanes()** in F6 and click the **fx** button.
 <br>
 ![](/images/L-Create-CustAging/23.png)
 <br>